manuelclavel/vgupe2020/day1.md

 at least 24 hours before the start-time of the booking.

-* Main functionality:
+* Main functionality
-** For users/badminton players:
+  * For users/badminton players:
     - Upon selecting a city (within the consortium) and a date, the user can see all the __slots__
 (i.e., badminton-court; slot-start-time; slot-end-time) in all the sport centres in the city.
 Then,
 upon selecting an available slot, the user can make a __booking__, indicating the start-time and end-time of the booking, within the start-time and end-time of the slot.
      - Upon selecting a city (within the consortium) and a date, the user can see all his/her bookings for that date, in all the sport centres in the city.
 Then, upon selecting a booking, the user can cancel it (but at least 24 hours before the booking-start-time).

-** For sport-centres/staff:
+  * For sport-centres/staff:
     - Upon selecting a date, the staff in charge can see all the bookings for that date.
 Then, upon selecting a booking the staff can see: the name of the user who made the booking, the booking's badminton-court, start-time, and end-time),